mailiap/startup/README.md

 - [x] **Calls to third party endpoints** - Integrated a Google Calendar iframe to display a dynamic family calendar.
 This serves as a basic third-party service integration.
 - [x] **Backend service endpoints** - Developed endpoints for user authentication and family calendar management.
 - [x] **Frontend calls service endpoints** - Used the `fetch` function in React to interact with backend API endpoints for creating, retrieving, updating, and deleting calendar events.

+## DB/Login deliverable

+➡️ The following is an example of the required information for the `Startup DB/ Login` deliverable

+For this deliverable I associate the events with the logged in user.
+I stored the users in the database.

+- [x] **MongoDB Atlas database created** - done!
+- [x] **Stores data in MongoDB** - done!
+- [x] **User registration** - Creates a new account in the database.
+- [x] **existing user** - Stores the family connects information if the user already exists.
+- [x] **Use MongoDB to store credentials** - Stores both user and their family circle.
+- [x] **Restricts functionality** - You cannot join a family cirlce until you have logged in.
+This is restricted on the frontend only.